RubixDev/Inventorio/README.md

 ![image](https://user-images.githubusercontent.com/701551/120894901-e828dd00-c644-11eb-86aa-6935ad71002a.png)

-## Server/Shared Config
+## Global Settings
-To improve mod compatibility, some features can be disabled globally.
+To improve mod compatibility, some features can be disabled on a game-wide level for all players.

-This requires changing the config at `%root_folder%/config/inventorio_shared.json`, and distributing said config to all players.
+Global settings can be accessed by a keybind (only in a single player world) or directly at `%root_folder%/config/inventorio_shared.json`

+Joining a server (either dedicated or hosted from another client) with mismatching global settings will prompt a request to sync your settings and restart the game (recommended).

 * `ExpandedEnderChest (default: true)` - when set to `false`, disables mixins responsible for increasing Ender Chest capacity.
 * `InfinityBowNeedsNoArrow (default: true)` - when set to `false`, disables mixins responsible for Infinity Bow requiring no arrows.
 * `TotemFromUtilityBelt (default: true)` - when set to `false`, disables mixins responsible for Totem of Undying going off from any Utility Belt slot.
-* `AllowSwappedHands (default: true)` - when set to `false`, removes the option to [Swap Hands](#swapped-hands)
+* `AllowSwappedHands (default: true)` - when set to `false`, removes the option to [Swap Hands](#swapped-hands).

+* `Integrations.Gravestones (default: true)` - if Gravestones Mod is present, injects into it to fix compatibility bugs.
+* `Integrations.JEI (default: true)` - if JEI is present, injects into it to fix compatibility bugs.

 ## Feedback, Use in Modpacks and Mod Compatibility
 Feel free to use this mod in a modpack.